CerveloFellow/MQ-Next-Utilities/README.md

 # Overview
 ## InvUtil.ini

+The first time you run the script, if an INI file is not present, one will be created with default values and the script will exit automatically.

 |Key|Value|
 |------------|-------------|
 |**Script&nbsp;Run&nbsp;Time(seconds)**|The time in seconds for the script to auto terminate.
 Setting this to 0 will disable auto terminate|